ToyasDhake/ENPM661-ProjectOne/README.md

 There are 3 files
 - TextEightPuzzle.py
 - GraphicalEightPuzzle.py
-- AStar.py
+- SolverLogic.py

-AStar.py is the file which has implementatioon of 8 Puzzle problem solver.
+SolverLogic.py is the file which has implementatioon of 8 Puzzle problem solver.

-TextEightPuzzle.py uses the AStar.py to solve the problem and create required text files as output.
+TextEightPuzzle.py uses the SolverLogic.py to solve the problem and create required text files as output.

-GraphicalEightPuzzle.py uses the AStar.py to solve the problem and creates animation for solution from given state to goal state.
+GraphicalEightPuzzle.py uses the SolverLogic.py to solve the problem and creates animation for solution from given state to goal state for visualization purpose.

+## Logic

+The algorithms takes in initial state as input and give out the path took to reach the goal node.
+For this it creates all possible moves for any given states and checks if goal state is reached.
+If not then it again creates all possible nodes for each child node.
+To avoid getting stuck in loop 2 things are being tracked-
+- A Set is maintained that holds all the explored nodes and each time a child is create it checks if the node is previously visited.
+- While calculating all possible move the reverse of last performed move is not considered i.e. if a state is reached by performing the "Up" move then for that perticular move the "Down" actioon will not be considered for creating child as it would result in parent of the node.

+BFS takes a lot of time to excute so it is needed to be optimized in order to reduce the run time.
+Here, the biased part comes into picture.
+Every time a child is created its score is calculated based on where it stands compared to goal state.
+And child with better score is given priority.

 ## Demo Steps